 4. The average lifespan of a dog is 10 to 13 years with smaller breeds living the longest.

 5. Dogs tend to poop in alignment with the earth’s magnetic field.
 The next time you have to tell Spot to hurry up and do his business, watch how he lines up his body with the earth’s North-South axis.
-It seems dogs prefer to face north when doing their business.
+It seems dogs prefer to face north when doing their business (although it doesn’t always happen).
 A team of scientists studied dog behavior and noted the alignment of dogs’ spines which were recorded using hand-held compasses.
 Fascinating.
 Now, you may never lose your way in the woods again!

 6. Newborn puppies are almost as helpless as human babies.
 Though they mature much more rapidly, puppies are born blind, deaf, and without teeth.